-Member States shall be compensated with a flat daily allowance for the absence from duty of officials or assimilated agents who act as short-term Twinning experts, which means experts being dispatched for less than 29 consecutive calendar days in the Beneficiary country.
+Member States shall be compensated with a flat daily allowance for the absence from duty of officials or assimilated agents who act as short-term Twinning experts, which means experts working for less than 29 consecutive calendar days on the assignment.

-The flat daily allowance to be paid to Member States to compensate the absence from duty of officials or assimilated agents acting as short-term Twinning experts is 350€/day.
-A short term expert input is defined as missions to the Beneficiary country
+The flat daily allowance to be paid to Member States to compensate the absence from duty of officials or assimilated agents acting as short-term Twinning experts is as defined in Annex B. A short-term expert input is defined as assignments for the benefit of the Partner country.

-Missions of the Member State Project Leader and support staff to the Beneficiary country as / in the capacity of short term experts can be covered by the project's budget if linked to work plan preparations and updates, participation in communication programme related actions and Project Steering Committees.
+Missions of the Member State Project Leader and support staff to the Partner country as / in the capacity of short-term experts can be covered by the project's budget if linked to work plan preparations and updates, participation in communication programme related actions and to the Project Steering Committee meetings.

-Fees can be paid for travel days when work is performed in the Beneficiary country - full or half working days only will be taken into account.
+Fees can be paid for travel days when work is performed in the Partner country - full or half working days only will be taken into account.
 However, fees are never paid when travel takes place during weekend.
-This must be considered when calculating the costs for short term inputs and budgeting the appropriate working days.
+This must be considered when calculating the costs for short-term inputs and budgeting the appropriate working days.

-Allowances for short term experts
+Allowances for short-term experts